The Distance Grows

 I keep returning to one practical anchor because it protects me from decorative language: in lived experience, hallucination feels uncontrollable in the moment, as if the distance from conscious steering has widened beyond the point where "I decide" still works, and once control is present from the beginning the event may still be intense, vivid, or strange, but it has already moved toward imagination, illusion, or crafted inner imagery.

-This does not make a hierarchy, only a distinction, and the distinction matters because altered states are not one thing, dreams during sleep are not the same as conscious perceptual events, physiological disruptions are not interchangeable with symbolic narratives, and the body can deviate in many ways without every deviation becoming a hallucination just because a headline wants a dramatic noun.
+The distinction matters because altered states are not one thing, dreams during sleep differ from conscious perceptual events, physiological disruptions differ from symbolic narratives, and the body can deviate in many ways without every deviation becoming a hallucination just because a headline wants a dramatic noun.

-The real fatigue comes later, not from disagreement itself but from recycled vocabulary, because mass media keeps flattening terms into portable slogans and people inherit these finished packets instead of building definitions from their own observations, then LLM chat windows amplify the same habit with a smoother tone so "someone said" becomes "chatbot said" and surrogate language starts circulating faster than experience.
+The real fatigue comes later, when recycled vocabulary arrives faster than observation, because mass media keeps flattening terms into portable slogans and people inherit these finished packets instead of building definitions from their own observations, then LLM chat windows amplify the same habit with a smoother tone so "someone said" becomes "chatbot said" and surrogate language starts circulating faster than experience.

-That circulation creates an ethical gap before it creates an epistemic one, since words we never forged with our own effort are easy to deploy and easy to abandon, while words we had to test against memory, body, and consequence stay heavier in the mouth and demand accountability, and this is why the task is not to enforce one universal dictionary but to recover direct access to the source of one's own terms.
+That circulation creates an ethical gap before it creates an epistemic one, since words we never forged with our own effort are easy to deploy and easy to abandon, while words we had to test against memory, body, and consequence stay heavier in the mouth and demand accountability, and I keep trying to recover direct access to the source of my own terms without pretending I can do it alone.